lzapffe/ds_labs/lab-04.md

 ### Exercise 1

-The dimensions of the Denny’s data set are 1643 rows and 6 columns.
+The Denny’s data set consist of 1643 rows and 6 columns.
 Each row is a Denny’s location and the 6 variables are: address, city, state, zip, longitude, latitude.

 ### Exercise 2

-The dimensions of the La Quinta data set are 909 rows and 6 columns.
+The La Quinta data set consists of 909 rows and 6 columns.
 Each row is a La Quinta location and the 6 variables are: address, city, state, zip, longitude, latitude.
-These variables are the same as for the Denny’s locations data set.
+These variables are the same as the ones in the Denny’s data set.

 ### Exercise 3

-Whether there are any Denny’s locations outside of the US depends on the definition.
-Isn’t Texas its own country?
-If not, then there are no Denny’s outside of the US.
+There are no Denny’s outside of the US.

 La Quinta has locations all over the world, even though most of them are in the US.
-The countries are Canada, Mexico, China, New Zealand, Turkey, United Arab Emirates, Chile, Columbia, and Equador.
+The countries (outside of the US) that have at least one La Quinta are Canada, Mexico, China, New Zealand, Turkey, United Arab Emirates, Chile, Columbia, and Equador.

 ### Exercise 4

-I would assume the state would be missing if the location is outside of the US, so I would filter on state being missing.
+I would assume the state would be missing if the location is outside of the US, so my first instinct is to filter on state being missing.

+Looking ahead it looks like I was close.
+There are data for states for the locations outside of the US.
+However, I was on the right track.

 ### Exercise 5

+Filtering the Denny’s data set by states that are not US states:

 ``` r
 dennys %>%